Legal Status After a Dismissal

 Non-Compliance

-Non-compliance with study permit conditions may result in enforcement action; that is, an exclusion order can be issued for non-compliance, per subparagraph R228(1)(c)(v) in the Immigration and Refugee Protection Regulations.
+Non-compliance with the law or regulation may result in enforcement action; that is, an exclusion order can be issued for non-compliance, per subparagraph R228(1)(c)(v) in the Immigration and Refugee Protection Regulations.

-Non-compliance with study permit conditions or engaging in unauthorized work or study may also negatively affect future applications that are made under the IRPA and IRPR.
+Any work that is done under the invalid study permit or co-op work permit after being dismissed is unauthorized.
+Engaging in unauthorized work or study may also negatively affect future applications that are made under the IRPA and IRPR.
 For example, a subsequent study permit or work permit may not be issued until a period of 6 months has passed, since the cessation of the unauthorized work or study or failure to comply with a condition, per section R221 and subsection R200(3).

 Academic Dismissal Appeal